uwcartlab/webmapping/Chapter07/readme.md

 ###### Figure 2.2: Cloning your group repo.

+Look at the location GitHub is placing the repository on your hard drive, and keep or change this location.
 Select "clone" and follow the remaining instructions to clone your group repo locally.
-When prompted with "How are you planning to use this fork?" select "For my own purposes" to ensure that your updates go to the right place.

 > ### **Confirm access to and clone your group repo.**